A Day of Welcome

 Region(s): All of UK

 A Day of Welcome is an event designed specifically for schools as part of Refugee Week.
-It provides an opportunity for schools to engage with issues relating to refugee migration and to promote a culture of welcome and understanding.
-A Day of Welcome 2024 will take place on Friday 14th June.
+It provides an opportunity for primary and secondary schools to engage with issues relating to refugee migration and to promote a culture of welcome and understanding.
+A Day of Welcome 2024 took place on Friday 14th June.

-Schools interested in running A Day of Welcome can register to access a range of lessons and supporting resources that:
+Each year, schools interested in running A Day of Welcome can register to access a range of supporting resources, including:

 About Norfolk Schools of Sanctuary: Norfolk Schools of Sanctuary is part of the City of Sanctuary movement.
 It is run by a group of educators and volunteers who are committed to building a culture of welcome for refugees and asylum seekers in Norfolk and beyond.
 A Day of Welcome is organised in partnership with Anglia Ruskin University.